Skip to content

 Company ID

-If you want to get details of a resource, you'll need to know your company's ID in OpsCompass.
-You can get this by logging into OpsCompass.
+If you want to get details of a resource, you'll need to know your company's ID in Opscompass.
+You can get this by logging into Opscompass.
 Your company will be in the URL.

 For instance, if you're viewing the Inventory page, your URL will be: